 6 – Infinite Undiscovery:

 In Infinite Undiscovery, you can use the environments to your advantage.
 You’ll be able to dabble in a host of play styles as well as exploit customized gameplay elements.
-According to the developer tri-Ace, the focus will shift solely to the battle at hand when you come face to face with foes while traversing though the map.
+According to the developer tri-Ace, the focus will shift solely to the battle at hand when you come face to face with foes while traversing through the map.

-You’ll also have to make decisions on the fly and even rely on your five senses if you want to emerge victorious.
+You’ll also have to make decisions on the fly and even rely on your five senses if you want to emerge victoriously.
 Infinite Undiscovery is available only for the Xbox 360, and like many of the other contenders, this one is also published by Square Enix.
 It unveiled across the terrain around four years ago.

 7 – Dragon Quest IX:

 Nintendo DS owners who simply love to engage in RPG games will surely want a large helping of this particular inclusion in our games similar to Final Fantasy lineup.
-Dragon Quest IX: Sentinels of the Starry Skies is filled with lively characters, a fantastic world and an epic journey.
+Dragon Quest IX: Sentinels of the Starry Skies is filled with lively characters, a fantastic world, and an epic journey.
 There are friendships to be made, kingdoms to be saved and magic to be conjured up in this iteration.

 Here, you are the hero, which means you can create a character to your liking and watch him or her grow in appearance and might.
 Furthermore, it was this very title that brought the local multiplayer functionality to the acclaimed Dragon Quest series.